desa-thomas/personal-website/README.md

-A personal website I'm making to practice React and CSS, and some personal projects
+A personal website I'm making to practice React and CSS.